-The most common type is coronary artery disease, which can lead to heart attacks, angina, and other serious complications.
+The most common type of cardiovascular disease is coronary artery disease, which can lead to heart attacks, angina, and other serious complications.

 CVD can also manifest as stroke, peripheral artery disease, and other conditions.

-CVD occurs primarily due to atherosclerosis, a process where plaque builds up inside the arteries, narrowing them and restricting blood flow.
+CVD occurs primarily due to atherosclerosis, a process where plaque. made up of cholesterol, fat and other substances, builds up inside the arteries, narrowing them and restricting blood flow.

-Over time, the plaque can rupture, leading to blood clot formation that can block blood flow to the heart or brain, causing a heart attack or stroke, respectively.
+Over time, the plaque can rupture, leading to blood clot formation which can block blood flow to the heart or brain, causing a heart attack or stroke, respectively.

 Risk factors of CVD include: